TheEdgeOfRage/logfmt/README.md

 ### Output All

-Output all keys if option is set and treat option as an order which fileds shoud be displyed first
+Output all keys if option is set and treat option as an order which fileds schould be displayed first

 ### Sponsors